 There’s a couple of answers to this question.

-- The higher the SPF the better (until you get to about SPF 50)
+- The higher the SPF the better (until you get to about SPF 50, or even SPF 30 in my opinion – keep reading to find out why)

 - The higher your UVA protection, the better (if you’re not sure about the difference between UVA & UVB light, be sure to download my free 1-page guide to sun protection here).